shirsig/aux-addon/README.md

 - Price values can contain decimals. (e.g., 1.5g = 1g50s)
 - Right-clicking an item in the inventory listing will start a search.
 - Right-clicking a bag item will select it in the listing.
-- In the listing of existing auctions a red price is undercutting both the unit and the stack price you have selected, an orange one only the unit and a yellow one only the stack price.
+- In the listing of bids/buyouts a red price is undercutting both the unit and the stack price you have selected, an orange one only the unit and a yellow one only the stack price.
 - Clicking an entry in the in the listings of bids/buyouts of existing auctions will undercut with your bid/buyout.
-Left click will undercut the unit and right-click the stack price.
+Left-click will undercut the unit and right-click the stack price.
+- Double-click in the bids/buyouts listings will also match the stack size.

 ### Auctions
 ![Alt text](http://i.imgur.com/6HjaIo2.png)